 The following Regional Significance factors highlight specific environmental issues that are focal points of the EPA regional office(s).
-Non-tribal proposals will be evaluated based on the extent and quality to which the proposed project advances the applicable goals and priorities listed below.
+Proposals will be evaluated based on the extent and quality to which the proposed project advances the applicable goals and priorities listed below for the applicable region.

 a.
-Region 1 is accepting non-tribal proposals for projects located within Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
+Region 1 is accepting proposals for projects located within Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.

-Region 2 is accepting non-tribal proposals for projects located within New Jersey, New York, Puerto Rico and the U.S. Virgin Islands.
+Region 2 is accepting proposals for projects located within New Jersey, New York, Puerto Rico and the U.S. Virgin Islands.

-Non-tribal proposals submitted for projects located in Regions 1 and 2 will be evaluated based on the quality and extent to which the proposed project addresses one or more of the following items:
+Proposals submitted for projects located in Regions 1 and 2 will be evaluated based on the quality and extent to which the proposed project addresses one or more of the following items:

-- 1) Demonstrates that a significant amount of emissions reduction benefits will occur in urbanized areas as defined by the U.S. Census Bureau.
+- Demonstrates that a significant amount of emissions reduction benefits will occur in urbanized areas as defined by the U.S. Census Bureau.
 An "urbanized area" is a statistical geographic entity consisting of a densely settled core created from census tracts or blocks and contiguous qualifying territory that together have a minimum population of at least 50,000 persons.
 For more information, please see: Urban Area Criteria for the 2012 Census, 76 Fed.
 Reg.
 53030 (Aug 24, 2011); - 2) Advances one or more of the Northeast Diesel Collaborative priority sectors of municipal, transit, freight, construction, and ports.
-For more information, please see: www.northeastdiesel.org; - 3) Provides emissions benefits to multiple towns, cities or states; - 4) Demonstrates the effective use of partnerships and describes the nature and extent of partnership activities, including partner letter(s) of commitment; - 5) In addition to reducing emissions of black carbon, addresses climate change by either maximizing reductions of other greenhouse gases or by incorporating the proposed project as part of a larger strategy to address climate change; or - 6) Demonstrates an ability to extend or replicate benefits of the project in the future (sustainability). - b.
-Region 3 is accepting non-tribal proposals for projects located within Delaware, Maryland, Virginia, Pennsylvania, West Virginia, and the District of Columbia.
+For more information, please see: www.northeastdiesel.org; - 3) Provides emissions benefits to multiple towns, cities or states; - 4) Demonstrates the effective use of partnerships and describes the nature and extent of partnership activities, including partner letter(s) of commitment; - 5) In addition to reducing emissions of black carbon, addresses climate change by either maximizing reductions of other greenhouse gases or by incorporating the proposed project as part of a larger strategy to address climate change, including but not limited to those that address climate adaptation through enhanced infrastructure resiliency; or - 6) Demonstrates an ability to extend or replicate benefits of the project in the future (sustainability). - b.
+Region 3 is accepting proposals for projects located within Delaware, Maryland, Virginia, Pennsylvania, West Virginia, and the District of Columbia.

-Non-tribal proposals submitted for projects located in Region 3 will be evaluated based on the quality and extent to which the proposed project addresses one or more of the following items:
+Proposals submitted for projects located in Region 3 will be evaluated based on the quality and extent to which the proposed project addresses one or more of the following items:

-- 1) Provides emissions benefits to urban areas; - 2) Achieves and clearly quantifies fuel savings, greenhouse gas reductions (carbon dioxide and/or black carbon reductions), and diesel criteria pollutant reductions (particulate matter and/or nitrogen oxide reductions); - 3) Leads to broader efforts and sustainable, larger scale projects and programs to further reduce diesel emissions (i.e. leads to additional idle reduction policies/rules, construction specifications, or other additional clean diesel actions); and - 4) Clearly demonstrates inclusion of community, neighborhood.

-c.
-Region 4 is accepting non-tribal proposals for projects located within Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina and Tennessee.
+- 1) Provides emissions benefits to urban areas; - 2) Achieves and clearly quantifies fuel savings, greenhouse gas reductions (carbon dioxide and/or black carbon reductions), and diesel criteria pollutant reductions (particulate matter and/or nitrogen oxide reductions); - 3) Leads to broader efforts and sustainable, larger scale projects and programs to further reduce diesel emissions (i.e. leads to additional idle reduction policies/rules, construction specifications, or other additional clean diesel actions); and - 4) Clearly demonstrates the inclusion of the affected community or neighborhood in the proposed project. - c.
+Region 4 is accepting proposals for projects located within Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina and Tennessee.

-Non-tribal proposals submitted for projects located in Region 4 will be evaluated based on the quality and extent to which the proposed project addresses one or more of the following sector-specific priorities:
+Proposals submitted for projects located in Region 4 will be evaluated based on the quality and extent to which the proposed project addresses one or more of the following sector-specific priorities: